Shiverswitht972/My-Goodwallet-Daily-Claimer/README.md

 **Low gas on Fuse**
 → Bridge or buy a small amount of FUSE.
 Even 0.01 FUSE covers hundreds of claim txs.

+**Low gas on XDC**
+→ Buy a small amount of XDC.
+Even 0.01 XDC covers hundreds of claim txs.